+BoG recommendation: Adopt item 6)c.

 Specify that any particular NNPFA SEI message with a particular nnpfa_target_id value ends the persistence of the previous NNPFA SEI message with the same nnpfa_target_id value, regardless of the value of nnpfa_cancel_flag of the particular NNPFA SEI message.
 (JVET-AD0056 item 14)